 I wrote an article on this blog at the end of 2013 in Swedish, an article found here.
 My article is about Business Models for 3D-printers and gives some clues on how to define where to find business opportunities, and also some suggestions on products and what kind of scenarios to look for when starting up a 3D-printer track or pilot in a businness.
 There is much more than that to be said about it, and I recommend to click the link at the end of this article for that.

-The build process was, even though it’s down to soldering cables to be connected to the circuit borard, adjust parts down to 0.2mm precision and read and work from more than 600 pages of low level instruction in the assembly manual, fairly stright forward.
-That is, if all parts are okey out of the box, and for me that was not the case.
+The build process was, even though it’s down to soldering cables to be connected to the circuit board, adjust parts down to 0.2mm precision and read and work from more than 600 pages of low-level instruction in the assembly manual, fairly straightforward.
+That is if all parts are okay out of the box, and for me, that was not the case.
 A circuit board for the X-motor driver came with some kind of error, and replacement parts did turn out to be difficult to get – a surprise considering that the parts are marketed in Sweden thru Kjell & Co that have most parts in their catalogue.

-My assessment after building the printer is that it could be done in 4-8 hours, if it’s done on an essambly line with professional people focusing on different parts.
-A single individual with knowledge in electronics and software, could probably do it in 1-2 days, if trained sufficiently.
-First time will obviously take longer, build 10 will be done with a factor of 1:10 compared with the first.
+My assessment after building the printer is that it could be done in 4-8 hours if it’s done on an assembly line with professional people focusing on different parts.
+A single individual with knowledge in electronics and software could probably do it in 1-2 days if trained sufficiently.
+The first time will obviously take longer, build 10 will be done with a factor of 1:10 compared with the first.

 The result will look something like this.

 Software for the printer is worth mentioning.
-Repetier Host 0.84 is the open source software that allows to handle and fine tune all electronics on the printer.
+Repetier Host 0.84 is the open source software that allows handling and fine tune all electronics on the printer.
 There is also software built in into Windows 8.1

 Windows 8.1, on my computer – a spare part for the printer.
 From finding the item to load, slice and start printing – 2-3 minutes.

 Repetier Host 0.84, on my computer, disconnected at the time.
-Any changes here will show up on the printer within millisecs
+Any changes here will show up on the printer within milliseconds

 After connecting to the 3D-printer hardware, loading a 3D blueprint generated as G-code, and setting motors, heatbed, extruder and other settings, the printer will push the PLA or ABS plastic thru the extruder layer by layer in, usually, 0.20 mm thick layers.
 That means that the precision is really good, but also that printing time will be several hours even for fairly small items.